Ideal Whitehead Graphs in Out(F_r) II: The Complete Graph in Each Rank: Preliminary definitions and notation

 10pt

 \textbf{Transition matrices and irreducibility.}

 1pt

 The \emph{transition matrix} for a topological representative $g$ is the square matrix where the $ij^{th}$ entry is the number of times $g(E_j)$ traverses $E_i$ in either direction.
 A matrix $A=[a_{ij}]$ is \emph{irreducible} if each entry $a_{ij} \geq 0$ and if, for each $i$ and $j$, there exists a $k>0$ so that the $ij^{th}$ entry of $A^k$ is strictly positive.
-The matrix is \emph{Perron-Frobenius (PF)} if each sufficiently high $k$ works for all index pairs $\{i, j \}$. \cite{bh92}
+The matrix is \emph{Perron-Frobenius (PF)} if each sufficiently high $k$ works for all index pairs $\{i, j \}$, in which case the map is called \emph{expanding}.

 The Full Irreducibility Criterion will require that the transition matrix for a representative be PF.
 It will be relevant that any power of a PF matrix is both PF and irreducible.
 Additionally, a topological representative is irreducible if and only if its transition matrix is irreducible \cite{bh92}.